yegor256/blog/_drafts/_nice.md

 {% jb_picture_body %}

-Graham in his article quotes a founder, who explains his worries about being "fundamentally soft-hearted and tending to give away too much for free."
+Graham in his article quotes a founder who explains his worries about being "fundamentally soft-hearted and tending to give away too much for free."
 Then he suggests the founder should not worry too much, because "as long as you build something good enough to spread by word of mouth, you'll have a hyperlinear growth curve."
-In other words, don't worry about your _softness_ and focus on building a great product&mdash;your efforts will be appreciated.
-Will this really work in the modern world?
+In other words, don't worry about your _softness_ and instead focus on building a great product&mdash;your efforts will be appreciated.
+But will this really work in the modern world?

 It will, provided you're a talented mathematician, or a composer, or maybe a writer, where your success doesn't really depend on people close to you, like